cadentic/.github/README.md

 # CADENTIC®

-# strapi-wbdev
+# webdev
-dimply strapi with next material ui (basics blog) this is developed with strapi axios mysql next
+simply strapi with next material ui (basics) this is developed with strapi axios mysql next